Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

-Note that this execution starves $p_{r+1}$, which contradicts the liveness property of $\mathcal{A}$. \item[Case 2.3 :] $p_{r+2}$ is enabled and the execution of its enabled rule modifies its clock to $r+2$.\\ The execution of these rule leads to case 1. \end{description} \end{description}
+Note that this execution starves $p_{r+1}$, which contradicts the liveness property of $\mathcal{A}$. \item[Case 2.3 :] $p_{r+2}$ is enabled and the enabled rule modifies its clock into $r+2$.\\ The execution of these rule leads to case 1.